 Wynwood’s Art Walk.
 The decaying warehouses within a devastated neighborhood make you being to wonder if your night-time trek may have been a mistake.
-But as you find your destination and step from your ride, you take a peek into one of the doors to find vivid colors are splashing on the walls and bright lights, music and the chatter of voices confirm you are indeed in the right place.
+But as you find your destination and step from your ride, you take a peek into one of the doors to find vivid colors splashing on the walls and bright lights, music, and the chatter of voices confirm you are indeed in the right place.

 The History of Wynwood hasn’t always been the center of the innovative art that pulses there today.
 Past years saw it as a warehouse and apparel district.
-What is now a gigantic Mid-Town complex used to be a train yard.
+What is now a gigantic Mid-Town complex used to be a train yard?
 When shipping by rail disappeared, the area became blighted and an attempt at walking through Wynwood invited at worst, grave danger and at the very least…total boredom.

-Resurgence of the arts actually began in Miami Beach, but because of increasing real estate pricing, the majority of artists and their galleries moved toward the mainland near 40th Street and North Miami Avenue.
+The resurgence of the arts actually began in Miami Beach, but because of increasing real estate pricing, the majority of artists and their galleries moved toward the mainland near 40th Street and North Miami Avenue.
 It was here the Design District was born.
 But as this area became over-priced as well, the cost of supporting most galleries could not be sustained.
 The “bleeding edge” art community migrated at this point to the old and dilapidated warehouses of Wynwood where ceilings were vaulted and high and the rents were low and reasonable.